Why should I take this course?

 Can I still take the course if I have limited internet access on-site?

 Assess your internet access immediately upon arrival in your host country and contact your instructor with any concerns.
 Your instructor can work with you individually to accommodate your situation if internet access is a challenge.

 There is no course fee for UofM and Non-UofM students participating on a Learning Abroad Center Program.

-For students participating on an Affiliate program (Arcadia, CET, IES, IFSA, etc..) the course fee is $200 if you register by the deadline.
-Late registration will be considered on a case by case basis with a course fee of $503.00 (one-credit undergraduate tuition).
+For students participating on an Affiliate (Arcadia, CET, IES, IFSA, etc..) or Carlson Global Institute program the course fee is $200 if you register by 21 days prior to your program start date.
+Late registration will be considered on a case by case basis with a course fee of $520.50 (one-credit undergraduate tuition).
 Non-resident students pay the same rate as residents.

 Instructors are from the University of Minnesota and have master's degree or higher in a relavent field.
 All instructors are specially trained in intercultural learning and are familiar with your experience as a study abroad student.

 Your instructor will contact you via your University of Minnesota email account approximately two weeks prior to your program start date.